-Notre Dame opened in 1989 and offers full time courses for students aged 16 –19 only, unlike other FE Colleges that take in many adults and part-time students.
+Notre Dame opened in 1989 and offers full-time courses for students aged 16 to 19 only, unlike other further education colleges that take in many adults and part-time students.
 Another difference is that Notre Dame is not so large or impersonal that students become lost in the crowd.
-With over 1800 students all of roughly the same age, we are a college where you can quickly make new friends, where the teachers know the students very well, and where there is a genuine atmosphere of community and a feeling that you really belong to something.
+With over 1900 students all of roughly the same age, we are a college where you can quickly make new friends, where the teachers know the students very well, and where there is a genuine atmosphere of community and a feeling that you really belong to something.

 A sixth form college also has great advantages over a traditional high school.
-There is a much wider choice of courses, and College students are given far greater freedom and responsibility in a truly adult environment.
-As a half-way house between school and university or employment, Notre Dame smoothes over the transition and enables students to settle into university life or their chosen career path painlessly and with far more confidence.
+There is a much wider choice of courses, and college students are given far greater freedom and responsibility in a truly adult environment.
+As a half-way house between school and university or employment, Notre Dame smoothes the transition and enables students to settle into university life or their chosen career path painlessly and with far more confidence.
 One of the most frequent comments passed by students is that Notre Dame is basically ‘a great place to be’!

 AN OUTSTANDING COLLEGE

 The Office for Standards in Education (Ofsted), in their report following the inspection of Notre Dame in April 2008, concluded that Notre Dame is an outstanding college, where students feel safe and happy, are motivated to do well, and achieve high standards.